How To Edit Your WordPress User Profile

 7 – Name > Nickname / Display Name Publicly As

-If you want a different author name than the name you originally set up for your WordPress site to display on your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally registered for your site or blog on your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames to your profile section.

-Once you select a new nickname, all your blog posts, comments, etc. will appear with this new nickname, instead of the one you originally set up your site with.
+If you change the nickname, all your posts, published comments, etc. will appear with your new nickname, instead of the one that you originally set up your site with.

 Profile > Contact Info